Steps to Getting an SBA 7(a) Loan to Open a Retail Store

 Opening a retail store takes a lot of hard work, planning, and funding.
 You’re determined to put in the hard work and realize your dream, but the money is a bit more elusive.

-In 2015, retail and food services sales accounted for $5.35 trillion in total sales.
-This means that retail businesses are successful, and that funding is available for retail store owners.
-So, what are your options for funding?
+In 2022, retail and food services sales accounted for $7.1 trillion in total sales.
+This means that the retail sector is flourishing, and that funding is available for retail store owners.

 Options for Seeking Funding for Your Retail Store